I write about adventure and environmental issues.

 I won this photojournalism award in 2010, and while I no longer shoot for a living, I still love the feeling of taking a good photo.

-I co-founded Dealerslink, a software company focused on reducing waste in the automotive industry.
-As the sales and marketing lead, I sold web-based software to people who began the conversation with, "I don't trust the internet."
+I co-founded Dealerslink, a software company that reduces transportation waste in the automotive industry.
+I sold web-based software to people who began the conversation with, "I don't trust the internet."
 Dealerslink is now the largest dealer trading platform in the nation.

 I like being outside and facing challenges.
 In pursuit of stories I've attended heli-ski guide school in -20F conditions in Alaska, and jetski rescue training at night in a storm that closed Morro Bay Harbor.
 I love climbing mountains and I've surfed my whole life.
 And yes I've gone over the falls on a set wave at Pipeline.